dhis2/developer-portal/docs/references/global-shell.md

 If an app uses client-side routing using a hash router, and those hash routes should appear in the top-level URL for deep linking purposes, then the app needs to communicate hash route changes to the Global Shell somehow.

-Apps using React Router version 5 or below already do this by publishing `popstate` events that the Global Shell can observe, so they don’t need any changes.
+Apps using React Router version 5 or below already do this, since React Router publishes `popstate` events upon hash route changes that the Global Shell can observe, so these apps don’t need any changes.

 Apps using other routing solutions can communicate routing changes to the Global Shell by triggering `popstate` events manually.
 (Note: soon the Global Shell will support listening to a different, arbitrary event, in case `popstate` events create local side effects).
 Examples can be seen here: